Denali Stannard is the literary partnership of Denali Hussin and Megan Stannard, represented by Kurestin Armada at Root Literary.

 They write across genres but focus predominantly on YA/NA, SFF & Urban Fantasy, and LGBTQ+ literature.
 They enjoy exploring and exploding myth and trope, mixing high and low fantasy themes, and injecting the modern world with everyday magic.
-They play with concepts of the observer and the observed, the impact of medium on character and relationship, and aim for humor, drama, and pathos in equal measure.
-(Plus a healthy dose of queer romance and erotica.)
+Their short fiction has been published in The Ghastling and Wyldbood Magazine.

-Denali Stannard has two upcoming novels: Star Boys, which follows two actors through the rigors of falling in love and creating prime time TV; and The Fairy Dealer, the first book in the Kingdom of Rust series, in which a burnout med student and a drug-dealing prince of Faerie attempt to save Worcester, MA from a very deadly form of gentrification.
+Denali Stannard has two upcoming novels: Long Trail, an adventure about finding killers, cryptids, and maybe a girlfriend beneath the shadowed mountains and heavy forests of Appalachia; and The Fairy Dealer, the first book in the Kingdom of Rust series, in which a burnout med student and a drug-dealing prince of Faerie attempt to save Worcester, MA from a very deadly form of gentrification.

 Megan Stannard is the back end of the literary pantomime horse that is Denali Stannard.
 She is a conservationist who dabbles in sword fighting, horse riding, and anything else that will make her a better writer (or fantasy protagonist.
 You know, if it ever comes up).

 Her parents’ conviction that if she read enough books as a child, ‘they had to come out somewhere’, should not be taken as an indictment of her novels today.
 She has degrees in zoology and psychology that don’t qualify her to do anything but do prevent her from saying ‘I’m not a psychologist but…’